2021 (P) - Library Information and Technology Programs

 c.
 Meet high standards of quality in factual content and presentation from a variety of sources;

 d.
-Contain appropriate subject matter for the age, emotional development, ability level, learning styles, and social development of the students for whom they are selected;
+Contain appropriate subject matter for the age, emotional development, ability level, learning needs, and social development of the students for whom they are selected;

 e.
 Serve the intended purpose, in both physical format and appearance for library materials;